 Why we chose the Razer Blade 14:

-The Razer Blade 14 epitomizes the thin and light laptops on this list.
-It's thin and light, of course, at 0.66 inches and 3.9 pounds.
+The Razer Blade 14 epitomizes a high-end gaming laptop, with a few nods to portability along the way.
+It's relatively thin and light at 4.1 pounds.
 It's also elegantly designed with its all-black aluminum chassis and just a single green Razer logo on the lid.
 You get per-key RGB backlighting, which gamers want, and that's the most apparent visible nod to this being a gaming laptop.

-Inside, you'll find a blazing-fast 8-core, 16-thread AMD Ryzen 9 5900HX CPU that makes it a powerhouse for CPU-intensive games, and you can configure up to an Nvidia GeForce RTX 3080 GPU.
+Inside, you'll find a blazing-fast eight-core, 16-thread AMD Ryzen 9 7940HS CPU that makes it a powerhouse for CPU-intensive games, and you can configure up to an Nvidia GeForce RTX 4070 GPU.
 Even the base RTX 3060 will let you play most games at 1440p and high settings.
 Razer designed the thermals to handle long-term gaming sessions while maintaining performance.

-The Razer Blade 14 utilizes a 14-inch, 16:9, 1440p IPS display with a 165Hz refresh rate, providing both high resolution and a high refresh rate.
-There's simply not a better thin and light gaming machine available today.
+The Razer Blade 14 utilizes a 14-inch, 16:9, 1440p IPS display with up to a 240Hz refresh rate, providing both high resolution and a high refresh rate.
+There's arguably no better thin and light gaming machine available today.

 Asus ROG Zephyrus G14